-Figure 5.2 SE59XX is set as a TCP Server Link Mode
+Figure 5.2 CR5201B/SE5201B is set as a TCP Server Link Mode

-The default Link Mode of SE59XX is the TCP Server mode.
-Figure 5.3 shows an example of configuration setting for TCP Server Link Mode under the COM 1 page.
-There are additional connection settings that can be configured as shown in Figure 5.3.
-By selecting the TCP Server Link Mode, a TCP client program on a remote host computer should be prepared to connect to SE59XX.
-Please follow the following steps to configure connection settings of the Link Mode for each COM port.
+The default Link Mode of SE5201B is the TCP Server mode.
+Figure 5.3 shows an example of the setting configuration for TCP Server Link Mode under the COM 1 page.
+There are additional connection settings that can be configured, as shown in Figure 5.3.
+By selecting the TCP Server Link Mode, a TCP client program on a remote host computer should be prepared to connect to SE5201B.
+Please do the following steps to configure connection settings of the Link Mode for each COM port.